ravi-s7/AGI/README.md

 # AGI - Auto Gitignore Generator

 Automatically generate and update .gitignore files in VS Code.
-AGI auto-detects your project's technologies (from 570+ options via gitignore.io) and lets you manually select others to create the perfect .gitignore for your needs.
+AGI auto-detects your project's technologies and lets you manually select others to create the perfect .gitignore for your needs.

 <!-- Consider adding a catchy banner image or a short GIF here showing AGI in action -->